wafflescloud/tp/docs/UserGuide.md

 5. Use the `java -jar furiends.jar` command to run Furiends.

    A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+Note how the application contains some sample data.<br>
    ![Ui](images/Ui.png){style="width:900px; height:auto;"}<br>
-   For more details on the GUI, refer to the [Overview of GUI](#overview-of-gui) section.
+   For more details on the GUI, you can refer to the [Overview of GUI](#overview-of-gui) section.

 5. Type the command in the command box (displaying "Enter command here...") and press Enter to execute it.<br>
-   Some simple commands you can try:
+   Here are some simple commands you can try:

    * `help` : Shows the help page with the full list of commands.